- SEO Tutorial

 Filenames with underscores are not a good option.

 seo_relevant_filename as seorelevantfilename (not good)

-URL Sub-Directory Name:
+URL Sub-Directory Name

-Finally, I will suggest to keep the following points in mind before naming your files:
+Keep the following points in mind before naming your files:

 Keep the web page filename short, simple, descriptive, and relevant to the page content.

 Try to use a maximum of 3-4 keywords in your filename, and these keywords should appear on your web page title as well.

 Separate all keywords with hyphen rather than with underscore.

 Keep your sub-directories name as short as possible.